aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/net/basic-drawing/draw-arc/_index.md

 ---
-title: Creating Arcs with Aspose.Imaging for .NET
+title: How to Draw Arc with Aspose.Imaging for .NET
 linktitle: Draw Arc in Aspose.Imaging for .NET
 second_title: Aspose.Imaging .NET Image Processing API
-description: Learn how to draw arcs with Aspose.Imaging for .NET, a powerful image manipulation tool.
-Step-by-step guide for creating stunning visuals.
+description: Learn how to draw arc using Aspose.Imaging for .NET, including how to save BMP file, set image size, and set graphics background.
+Step‑by‑step guide for generating BMP images.
 weight: 10
 url: /net/basic-drawing/draw-arc/
+date: 2026-02-09
 ---

 {{< blocks/products/pf/main-wrap-class >}}